-A special warranty deed is frequently conveyed with the phrase “Grantor remises, releases, alienates and conveys.”
+A special warranty deed is frequently conveyed with the phrase, “Grantor remises, releases, alienates and conveys.”
 With a special warranty, the grantor is not obligated to address any title defects from before they owned the property.
 The grantor’s only on the hook for what occurred during their time of ownership.

-Special warranty deeds are usually used by temporary owners who don’t occupy the land.
+Special warranty deeds are typically used by temporary owners who don’t occupy the land.
 Trusts, business managers, banks and associations often use special warranty deeds to avoid liability.
 With a specialty warranty deed, they don’t have to worry about title defects or encumbrances leftover from when they seized the property.

-Quitclaim deeds are the next step down in warranty deed coverage.
 Where general warranty deeds assure a clear title and no unknown encumbrances and special warranty deeds cover the grantor’s time of ownership, quitclaim deeds carry no warranty at all.

 Quitclaim deeds only convey the interest the grantor had in the house.
-They may convey full title, but nothing is guaranteed.
+They may convey the full title, but nothing is guaranteed.
 There is no protection for the grantee and no liability for the grantor.